InbarDanieli/components/color picker/README.md

 # Color Picker

-component that will take the user color choice and change the background color of the page
+component that gets the user's color choice and display these choices on the background color